top of page

 It took 3 hours to reach Chipling.
 There are 2 or 3 tea houses there and I had vegetable fried noodles for lunch.
 After Chipling there was a steep 500 metre descent followed by a steep 400 metre ascent to Chisapani.
 That took 3 hours.

 I stayed at a good hotel again and took their best room for R1,500 ($12).
 The other rooms cost R1,000.
 There were only 2 other trekkers staying there.
-There is a youngish trekker from the Czech Republic, who I am now friendly with, and a very quiet South Korean woman.
+There was a youngish trekker from the Czech Republic, who I was now friendly with, and a very quiet South Korean woman.
 Both were trekking by themselves.

-The hotel is temporarily being run by a 17 year old girl as her parents are in Kathmandu.
-She could only cook dal bhat for supper.
-Luckily I hadn’t had dal bhat for lunch.
+The hotel was temporarily being run by a 17 year old girl as her parents are in Kathmandu.
+She could only cook dal baht for supper.
+Luckily I hadn’t had dal baht for lunch.
 For breakfast she could only cook Tibetan bread and omelette and I liked that.

 In the evening I had a beer with Niru to thank him for the trek and I gave him his tip.
 I had enjoyed his company and he had been an excellent guide.